kiali/kiali/deploy/jenkins-ci/README.md

   generate the release from; e.g. `refs/heads/v0.20`.
 * OPERATOR_RELEASING_BRANCH: The branch of the **operator repository** to generate the release from; e.g. `refs/heads/v0.20`.

+Note that the Helm release always builds and pushes to the "master" branch because that is the branch that GitHub Pages gets the content for the Helm Chart Repository HTTP server.

 ### Building a patch release (back-end only)

 First, make sure that all fixes are properly committed to the